How can we help you?

 Source: DANE - GEIH

-The city with the highest unemployment rate in the January–March 2026 quarter was Quibdó, with a rate of 26.0%, followed by Riohacha at 14.7% and Cartagena at 13.8%.
+The city with the highest unemployment rate in the April–June 2026 quarter was Quibdó, with a rate of 23.3%, followed by Cartagena at 13.2% and Ibagué at 12.8%.

 Labor informality remains high